 Herbs are able to add a lot of flavor to a variety of dishes and baked goods.
 You can also use them to brew your own tea.
 You can really enjoy whatever you make knowing it’s all thanks to your green thumb!

 Whether you’re a novice gardener or just getting into it, starting an herb garden will bring you a lot of satisfaction without much hard work as herbs are able to grow in a variety of conditions.
 Use our detailed guide to learn how to start an herb garden.

-Lavender and lemon balm, waiting to be planted.
+Lavender and lemon balm, waiting to be planted in the herb garden.

 Once you decide you want to start an herb garden, you need to pick what herbs you’d like to grow in your herb garden.
 You can either start with seeds or starter plants, depending on your preference.
 There is a wide variety of herbs to choose from for your herb garden, including:

 - Lemon balm

 There’s a lot you can do with herbs.
 If you’re looking to use them to cook with, basil, chives and oregano add a punch of flavor to savory dishes, while lavender and herbs like rosemary add both aroma and flavor to many baked goods.
 If you’d like to make tea or cocktails, mint is especially refreshing.

 Choose Your Container for Growing Herbs

-Once you decide what herbs you’d like, you need to find the right container for growing herbs.
+Once you decide what herbs you’d like for your herb garden, you need to find the right container for growing herbs.
 Even if you have space for a garden, or currently have a garden, planting your herbs in a container will be beneficial in many ways.

 For one, herbs don’t require much maintenance and planting them in a container allows you to move them indoors if and when the weather turns cold.
 You can also start your herbs in the winter or early spring and move them outdoors when the weather is ready for them.

 Placing your growing herbs in individual containers is also aesthetically pleasing as you can put them in a variety of containers including:

 - Colored ceramic pots